felixayot/binary_trees/README.md

-# C Binary trees
+# C Binary Trees
-In this project, I learnt a new concept in C programming language Data Structures and Algorithms: **Binary Trees**.
+In this project, I learnt a new concept in the C Programming Language Data Structures and Algorithms: **Binary Trees**.

 The concepts here included: